 The benefits of maintaining a diversified strategic longterm asset allocation have been proven throughout the varying market conditions experienced since inception.
-The Trust Fund earned a return of +17.0% in 2019, benefiting from the double digit returns generated by most major equity indices, as highlighted in the index returns provided in Table 1 above.
-The return of +17.0% in 2019 brought the annualised and cumulative net returns since inception (April 2005) to +5.2% p.a. and +110.9% respectively
+The Trust Fund earned a return of +12.8% in 2020, benefiting from the double digit returns generated by most major equity indices (as highlighted in the index returns provided in Table 1 above) while being moderated by the more stable returns of risk reducing assets.
+The return of +12.8% in 2020 brought the annualised and cumulative net returns since inception (April 2005) to +5.7% p.a. and +137.8% respectively

-The continuing commitment to the long-term allocation has rewarded the Trust Fund with positive returns in ten of the fourteen full calendar years of existence (2006 to 2019), with returns exceeding 9% in eight of the ten positive years.
+The continuing commitment to the long-term allocation has rewarded the Trust Fund with positive returns in eleven of the fifteen full calendar years of existence (2006 to 2020), with returns exceeding 9% in nine of the eleven positive years.
 The total rates of return earned by the portfolio for the complete calendar years since inception are shown in Table 2.
 All returns in this report are stated net of investment management expenses, consistent with industry standards.